BadassBison/Shell-Scripts/README.md

 Once you have this on your PATH, bash will be able to locate the file names and run them with the name of the file.
 This is most effective if you leave off the `.sh` from the file names.
 Everything at the root level of this directory can now be called by simply typing the name of the file into your terminal.
+You can keep any or all of the scripts you want to use.
+Simply delete all others.

 ## Table of Contents

 **Information**
+* About
 * References
 * Colors
 * Conditional Expressions